nilaycarleton/Number-Theory-Programs/README.md

 - There are infinitely many prime numbers (proven by Euclid ~300 BCE)
 - The largest known prime (as of 2024) has over 24 million digits
 - Prime numbers are fundamental to modern cryptography

+**Mersenne Primes:**
+- A Mersenne prime is a prime number of the form \(2^p-1\)
+- As of 2024, only 51 Mersenne primes are known
+- The largest known prime is a Mersenne prime with more than 24 million digits, discovered using the Lucas–Lehmer test

 ## Contributing